Rabies in Canada: Assessing the disease risk in light of new U.S. dog regulations.

 Historical Context of Rabies in Canada

-Since 1924, 26 cases of rabies in humans have been reported across six provinces in Canada, with all cases proving fatal, according to Health Canada data.
+Since 1924, Canada has reported 26 cases of rabies in humans across six provinces, with all of them being fatal, according to Health Canada data.

 Rabies and Dogs

-Given the risk of rabies transmission through dogs, the U.S. has tightened restrictions on canines entering the country, including those from Canada, effective August 1.
+In light of this, the U.S. has recently implemented tighter restrictions on canines entering the country, including those from Canada, effective August 1.

 What to Do If an Animal Bites You